-lately, the discussion has been gently poking around in the sonic muck, for the purpose of a closer look at distortion as an electronic sound effect. electric guitar is an obvious and simple context to begin with, but i want to make it clear that the threads lead in and out in ALL directions. there are other places to start in terms of sound design. film (especially animation) is a good one and so different from popular music, for example. still, the electric guitar emerges as an instrument of change. in the 1960s, particularly in connection with psychedelia and the british invasion, new sounds and mass production transform music forever. but in terms of distortion, there are guitarists whose uncanny intuition have transformed the perspective of what it means, both as a vocabulary and a source of symbols.
+lately, the discussion has been gently poking around in the sonic muck, for the purpose of a closer look at distortion as an electronic sound effect. electric guitar is an obvious and simple thing to start with, but i want to make it clear that the threads lead in and out in ALL directions. film music and sound design (especially for animation) is also good example and so different from popular music. one could just trace distorted sound in science fiction movies and there would be enough to write a long book. still, the electric guitar emerges as an instrument of change. in the 1960s, particularly in connection with psychedelia and the british invasion, new sounds and mass production transform music forever. but in terms of distortion, there are guitarists whose uncanny intuition have transformed the perspective of what it means, both as a vocabulary and a source of symbols.

 the blues guitarists definitely relied on distortion to do what they did. but it wasn’t intentional design: little amps turned up loud, aggressive and cutting though. nothing wrong with that! when one thinks of distorted guitar, while it starts with the blues, it rapidly began to shape shift. link wray, jimmy hendrix (and in some crazy parallel way, sam andrew and james gurley at the same time or even a little earlier…), lou reed, robert fripp, and jody harris and bob quine (as a Gemini pair) are seminal figures. that short list could be expanded a bit, but it’s in the ball park. they transformed the electric guitar into both a new voice and into an expanded environment. what isn’t so obvious is the boxes they stomped on to do what they did… distortion effects by rodger mayer, bob myer, and others, are crucial to this evolution. my bloody valentine might seem a long way away from muddy waters, but not if you follow the sound design.